The Dome, London

-The Dome, London, is an independent music venue situated in the heart of Tufnell Park, London, England occupying a Grade II-listed Victorian public bathhouse.
+The Dome is an independent music venue situated in the heart of Tufnell Park, London, England.
 The venue is a part of the connecting Boston Arms pub, that was constructed on the corner of Dartmouth Park Hill and Junction Road in 1881.
 Upstairs the venue has a capacity of 600, and downstairs the venue has a capacity of 300, with both spaces being used for a whole host of activities across the years.

 History

 Built in 1884, and opened in April 1885.
 The building originally contained a 60-foot swimming bath on the ground floor and a public assembly hall above.
 Built around the same time, the nearby Acland Burghley School was overseen by the vice chairman of the London School Board, the Honourable E. Lyulph Stanley, son of Lady Stanley.
 It is believed that the building was named the Stanley Hall & Baths after E. Lyulph Stanley, who potentially put up funding for its construction.

 The school used the off site assembly hall to host their annual concert and distribution of medals ceremony.
 The School was also known to have used the swimming pool extensively.